Dukeakj/verbose-spoon/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
-We'll identify all tasks, and then split it into an even workload by discussing what a fair split is, and if we can't come to an agreement, we'll vote.

 ## How will we will track progress (and follow-up) on completion of tasks